Grey: Optics

 Over the centuries, artists have traditionally created grey by mixing black and white in various proportions.
 They added a little red to make a warmer grey, or a little blue for a cooler grey.
-Artists could also make a grey by mixing two complementary colours, such as orange and azure.
+Artists could also make a grey by mixing two complementary colors, such as orange and azure.

-Today the grey on televisions, computer displays, and telephones is usually created using the RGB colour model.
+Today the grey on televisions, computer displays, and telephones is usually created using the RGB color model.
 Red, green, and blue light combined at full intensity on the black screen makes white; by lowering the intensity, it is possible to create all the different shades of grey.

-In printing, grey is usually obtained with the CMYK colour model.
+In printing, grey is usually obtained with the CMYK color model.
 By using black ink at a lower density than the one needed to print black, all the shades of grey can be created.
 Grey can also be formed by mixing cyan, magenta, and yellow in a specific proportion, each at a low or moderate density.
 Usually, both methods are combined.

-Most greys have a cool or a warm cast to them, as the human eye can detect even a minute amount of colour saturation.
+Most greys have a cool or a warm cast to them, as the human eye can detect even a minute amount of color saturation.
 Adding a small amount of yellow, orange, or red will create a "warm grey".
 Adding a small amount of green, cyan, blue, or violet will form a "cool grey".
-When no colour is added, the colour is "neutral grey", "achromatic grey", or simply "grey".
+When no color is added, the color is "neutral grey", "achromatic grey", or simply "grey".
 Images consisting wholly of black, white and greys are called monochrome, black-and-white, or greyscale.